Logo Medical XPRT

 Signs of Parkinson’s Disease to Watch For

+Parkinson’s disease is a progressive neurodegenerative disease that is most commonly known for affecting movement.
 It primarily impacts dopaminergic, or dopamine-producing, neurons in a specific area of the brain known as the substantia nigra.
 Typically, symptoms develop slowly over years and continue to worsen as the disease progresses.
-While the manifestation of symptoms tends to vary from patient to patient, individuals with Parkinson’s ...
+While the manifestation of symptoms tends to vary ...

 ByAltoida, Inc.